shantnu/Path/content/Interviewing-Spiritually.md

 On the day of the interview, I would say the Mantra to myself a few times.

+*In this interview, I do not have to worry about what to say or do, because he who sent me will guide me.*

-Then, when I reached the company, I would turn off the car, btu keep sitting in it.
+Then, when I reached the company, I would turn off the car, but keep sitting in it.
 If possible, finding a park or natural area is also a good idea.

 Then repeat the saying again at least 3 times: